 Driving while under the influence of drugs or alcohol is unsafe and illegal.
 If a driver has a blood alcohol concentration (BAC) of or greater than 0.08%, they could be charged with driving under the influence (DUI).
 There are many possible ways for a drunk or intoxicated driver to cause a car accident.

-If a driver is going faster than the speed limit, it could cause an accident.
+If a driver goes faster than the speed limit, they could cause an accident.
 Speeding drivers may lose control of their vehicles.
-Other road users may not expect a driver to be speeding and could pull out in front of them.
-Speeding can also increase the force at which a collision occurs, which may increase the severity of damage or injuries.
+Other road users may not expect a driver to speed and could pull out in front of them.
+Speeding can also increase the force at which a collision occurs, which may increase the injuries’ severity.

 The Law Offices of Adam M. Smallow can investigate the cause of your accident and identify the responsible party when we represent you.

-When you are in a car accident, you or your lawyer typically need to establish liability by proving the following elements:
+When you are in a car accident, you or your lawyer typically need to establish liability by proving negligence.
+Proving negligence involves establishing these factors: